Rhosinjay-cyb/Incident-Response-with-Playbooks/README.md

 ![image](Images/Users.png)

 Similarly, the attack was detected, and it led to a security incident.
 The incident page dispalys the Accounts and IPs involved in the attack.
-Each of the sessions were also closed, and all the entities related to the attack were extracted and sent with the email notification.
-In cases where the attack is multiple and simultaneous with different IPs, every entity will be extracted by the playbook just as seen in the incident page.
+Each of the attacker's sessions were also closed, and all the entities related to the attack were extracted and sent with the email notification.
+In cases where the attack is simultaneous, and involving multiple accounts and IPs, every entity will be extracted by the playbook just as seen in the incident page, and every of the attacker's sessions will be closed.

 ![image](Images/email2.png)